VictorAquino-sys/InterZone-App/Notes/Feature-Requests.md

 # 3-29
 [High]
 Provide categories:
-    Implement the dropdown for category selection in the PostScreen.tsx This allows you to structure the data with categories from the outset, which is easier than retrofitting data categorization later.
+    Implement the dropdown for category selection in the PostScreen.tsx.
+    This allows you to structure the data with categories from the outset, which is easier than retrofitting data categorization later.
+(DONE)

     Enhance the HomeScreen to display categories for exisiting posts, which can be a quick upgrade to the user interface and immediately improve the user experience.
 [Medium]